typesense/typesense-instantsearch-adapter/README.md

 ### Widget Compatibility

-This adapter works with all widgets in [this list](https://www.algolia.com/doc/api-reference/widgets/js/), _except_ for the following:
+This adapter works with all widgets in [this list](https://www.algolia.com/doc/api-reference/widgets/js/)

-- `queryRuleContext`

 ## Development